genai-impact/ecologits/docs/methodology/llm_inference.md

 ### Modeling GPU energy consumption

-By leveraging the open dataset from the [LLM Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard), produced by Hugging Face, we can estimate the energy consumption of the GPU using a parametric model.
+By leveraging the open dataset from the [ML.ENERGY Leaderboard](https://ml.energy/leaderboard/?__theme=light), we can estimate the energy consumption of the GPU using a parametric model.
+This leaderboard aims at being as close as possible to production conditions (vLLM on NVIDIA H100 GPUs, see [the paper](https://arxiv.org/pdf/2505.06371) for more information).

+??? info "On the ML.ENERGY dataset filtering"

+    We have filtered the dataset to keep only the benchmark on NVIDIA H100 80GB HBM3 GPUs.

-We fit a linear regression model to the dataset, which models the energy consumption per output token as a function of the number of active parameters in the LLM, denoted as $P_{\text{active}}$.
+We approximate energy consumption per output token as a function of the number of activate parameters, denoted as $P_{\text{active}}$, and the batching size, denoted as $B$.

 ??? note "What are active parameters?"